ServerCentral/recordatus/README.md

 `PUT /log`

-Send a JSON object to this endpoint, with any data from your web app.
+Send a JSON _array of objects_ to this endpoint.
+The objects can be in any format you choose depending on your application.
 It will get sent to the the logstash index and type specified in the config.

 ## Example logstash configuration